apache/whimsy/MACOSX.md

 LDAPVerifyServerCert Off
 ```

-Copy whimsy vhost definition to your apache2 configuration:
+Copy whimsy vhost definition to your apache2 configuration (from the root of your whimsy git checkout):

 ```
-sudo cp whimsy/config/whimsy.conf /private/etc/apache2/other
+sudo cp config/whimsy.conf /private/etc/apache2/other
 ```

-Edit `private/etc/apache2/other/whimsy.conf` and replace all occurrences of
+Edit `/private/etc/apache2/other/whimsy.conf` and replace all occurrences of
 `/Users/rubys/git/whimsy` with the path that you cloned whimsy.

 Restart Apache httpd using `sudo apachectl restart`.